SPIRE Key Manager

 Configuration

-Run the following command to download and unpack pre-built spire-server and spire-agent executables and example configuration files in a spire-1.7.0 directory.
+Run the following command to download and unpack pre-built spire-server and spire-agent executables and example configuration files in a SPIRE-1.7.0 directory.

 curl -s -N -L https://github.com/spiffe/spire/releases/download/v1.7.0/spire-1.7.0-linux-amd64-glibc.tar.gz | tar xz

-Next, download the AkeylessKeyManager plugin, by running the following command:
+Next, download the latest AkeylessKeyManager plugin:

-curl -o AkeylessKeyManager https://download.akeyless.io/Akeyless_Artifacts/Linux/spire/plugin/server/spire-kms-amd64-linux-v0.0.8
+curl -o AkeylessKeyManager https://download.akeyless.io/Akeyless_Artifacts/Linux/spire/plugin/server/spire-kms/spire-kms-linux-amd64

 chmod +x AkeylessKeyManager

-curl -o AkeylessKeyManager https://download.akeyless.io/Akeyless_Artifacts/Linux/spire/plugin/server/spire-kms-arm64-linux-v0.0.6
+curl -o AkeylessKeyManager https://download.akeyless.io/Akeyless_Artifacts/Linux/spire/plugin/server/spire-kms/spire-kms-linux-arm64

 chmod +x AkeylessKeyManager